netdata/netdata/src/collectors/apps.plugin/README.md

 To add processes with double quotes, enclose them in single quotes: `'process with this " double quote'`

-The order of the entries in this list is important: the first that matches a process is used, so put important ones at the top.
+The order of the entries in this list is important: the first one that matches a process is used, so follow a top-down hierarchy. ones at the top.
 Processes not matched by any row, will inherit it from their parents.

 There are a few command line options you can pass to `apps.plugin`.
 The list of available